 As noted above, the Company has recorded significant reserves against the carrying value of its inventories.
 The reserves relate primarily to raw materials inventory that the Company previously estimated would not be used.
 The Company now estimates that at least some portion of the fully reserved inventory will now be used in production.
-The Company currently includes in cost of goods sold the standard cost of raw materials inventory.
-In the first quarter of 2003, the Company used \$190 thousand of its fully reserved raw materials inventory.
+The Company includes in cost of goods sold the standard cost of raw materials inventory.
+In the first six months of 2003, the Company used \$482 thousand of its fully reserved raw materials inventory.
 The fully reserved used raw materials were charged to cost of goods sold at a zero basis, which had a favorable impact on gross profit.
-During the first quarter of 2003, the Company reduced the standard cost of alprostadil based on the weighted average price of all purchases of the raw material.
-Accordingly, the inventory reserve was reduced by \$347 thousand due to the change of standard cost for the previously fully reserved alprostadil in inventory.
-This change has no impact on the net carrying value of the inventory and the cost of goods sold.